PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

 In this guide you will:

-- Create a push work pool that sends work to Google Cloud Run, Amazon Elastic Container Service (AWS ECS) or Azure Container Instances (ACI)
+- Create a push work pool that sends work to Google Cloud Run, Amazon Elastic Container Service (AWS ECS), or Azure Container Instances (ACI)
 - Deploy a flow to that work pool
-- Execute our flow without having to run a worker or agent process to poll for flow runs
+- Execute the flow without having to run a worker or agent process to poll for flow runs

 ## Setup

+!!! note "Automatic infrastructure provisioning"
+    You can automatically provision infrastructure and create your push work pool using the `prefect work-pool create` CLI command with the `--provision-infra` flag.
+See the [Automatic Infrastructure Provisioning guide](/guides/deployment/auto-infra/) for more details.

 === "AWS ECS"